Excelsies/WindowsFormsColorTheme/README.md

   - For all Button controls, it will use the FlatStyle Flat as standard gives a white border and system will not be changed.
   - TextBoxes and ListBoxes, it will use the BorderStyle FixedSingle as Fixed3D will give a white border
   - DataGridViews, it will use the Single RowHeadersBorderStyle and the ColumnHeadersBorderStyle because the raised and sunken styles give a white border

+There is a known issue with the TabControl object.
+When it re-renders itself (coming out of minimized stat or leaving and coming back onto the screen), it will revert back to the original look.
+I am racking my brain on how to fix this, but in the meantime, you can work around this by adding a function/event (I use an additional toolsrip menuitem) with the following code:

+            if (Properties.Settings.Default.customThemeSet)
+            {
+                themeClass.resetTheme(this);//Sets the theme back to the default theme for the form themeClass.customTheme(this);//Sets the theme back to the custom theme for the form }

 Unfortunately, at this time, this will not adjust the scrollbar colors.